 Past values of crypto theft in the last 5 years - Source

 Accepting crypto payments is a great way to help your eCommerce business evolve with the changing times.
-Providing multiple payment options has been a key trend in improving customer services across all the eCommerce platforms.
-The addition of crypto as a viable option just furthers the reach to new customers and increases satisfaction in existing buyers.
+Providing multiple payment options has been a key trend in improving customer services across all eCommerce platforms.
+The addition of crypto as a viable option just furthers the reach of new customers and increases satisfaction among existing buyers.

 You can integrate crypto payment methods and provide a seamless transaction mode by understanding the basics, collaborating with suitable payment processors, and regularly checking on updates about the laws related to the programmable currency.

 Author bio: Virginia Andrus is an independent Digital Marketing Consultant with 6+ years of marketing experience.
 Virginia is a chef by heart.
 In her free time, she is either writing marketing copies for brands and agencies or experimenting with new recipes at her home.
 Connect with her on Twitter: @andrus_virginia.